 Feel free to use this as your starter packing list and add anything else you see fit once you’ve gotten the essentials packed.

-Don’t forget to snag the printable hospital bag checklist down below.
-I left it blank so that you can personalize it to fit your exact needs and preferences.
+(Don’t forget to snag your free printable down below.
+I left it blank so that you can personalize it to fit your exact needs and preferences.)

 If you’re not a fan of the gowns provided by the hospital, you may want to bring a long, comfy robe to wear while you’re still there– Especially if you plan to have visitors.

 You’ll also need to pack a comfortable outfit to wear home.

 Personally, I went with comfy pajama pants and a t-shirt.
 If it’s warm, a flowy dress is another option (just make sure you can’t trip over it).

 - Material: High quality, 92% polyester and 8% spandex, blended elastic wear-resistant pajama pants for women, soft and skin-friendly, loose and comfortable.

 The important thing is to make sure your clothes won’t rub against your incision area.

 Next, you’ll absolutely need high-waisted underwear that can easily be pulled above your incision area.